Skip to content

 mike serve

 In the terminal, you should see the address of the server.
-While holding CTRL, left-click the address to open it in your browser (or just manually copy it).
+To open it in your browser, press Ctrl + Left Click or just manually copy it.

 Danger